10 Winning Things to Do at Lake Winnipesaukee (+ Nearby!)

 Interested in getting a good look at the entire lake in just two hours?
 Consider going for an old-fashioned train ride on the Winnipesaukee Scenic Railroad!
 This rail system was once used for the Boston, Concord, and Montreal line in the 1800s.

 Today, you can take the train around the whole western shore of the lake, going from Meredith to Weirs Beach to Lakeport and back.
 During the two-hour excursion, you’ll have panoramic views of the lake and beautiful vacation homes along the route.
-They even offer snacks and sweet treats for the ride.
-You can purchase tickets online, or at their satellite ticket booth on the Weirs Beach boardwalk.

-Have fun at the largest arcade in the world.
+Have fun at the largest arcade in the world

-Last but not least, one of Lake Winnipesaukee’s most popular attractions is Funspot in Laconia.
 This family entertainment center has broken a pretty crazy record: The Largest Arcade in the World!
 Founded in 1952, the massive arcade and game center has over 600 games, a 20-lane ten pin bowling center, cash bingo, indoor mini-golf, and a restaurant.
-One of the coolest parts about a visit to Funspot is getting to play with their collection of 300 classic arcade games like pinball, Pacman, and other rare novelties.

 You might also like: